cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ## Serverless Google Cloud Platform

-Also Cube.js could be deployed in serverless mode to Google Cloud Platform
+Also, You can deploy Cube.js in serverless mode to Google Cloud Platform

 ```
 $ npm install -g serverless